michaldziuba03/code-samples/social-login/README.md

 ```

 ### Local login strategy
 In the local strategy, I just query the database for the user by email.
-If the password is undefined, it means the they use a social authentication provider, otherwise I can verify the password and create a session for the user.
+If the password is undefined, it means they are using a social authentication provider, otherwise I can verify the password and create a session for the user.

 > /strategies/local-strategy.ts
 ```ts